JesperJager1986/It-worked-on-my-pc/README.md

 # It-worked-on-my-pc

 Data scientist are have started using some of the common software best practices.
 However, running the code in docker container is still something we have not started on
 .
-This repo is made for show casing the best practices on how to do it
+This repo is made for showcasing the best practices on how to do it

 ## Required:
 Pycharm